-From borrowing books to downloading newspapers, ebooks and magazines, libraries offer a great free alternative to buying things you’ll only read once.
+Libraries offer a great free alternative to buying things you’ll only read once.

 I like libraries.
 I even got married at one.
 Ok, it just happened that the registry office we used in Mayfair was in some lovely rooms above a library.
 But still.
 Libraries are cool.

-The problem is, even before lockdown closed them temporarily I hardly used them.
-I’ve tended to buy titles I want to read – whether actual books or digital downloads.
 But unless it’s an absolute classic I’m unlikely to reread anything.
 So the books sit on a shelf.
-Read once, then unloved for months, if not years, before I try to sell them or give them away.
+Read once, then go unloved for months, if not years, before I try to sell them or give them away.

 So why don’t I get my books from my library?
 The answer is very simple.
 I forget.
-Yup, I just don’t consider borrowing a book for free.
-But now they’re reopening that’s going to change.
+Yup, the prospect of a free book just completely slips my mind!
+And books aren’t all that libraries have to offer including e-books, audiobooks and (my personal favourite) the free digital magazines.

 The more we use libraries, the more we support them against cuts, then the more likely they’ll survive.
 Which really is a good thing.

-Of course all libraries are different – and offer different services.
+Of course, all libraries are different – and offer different services.
 The best way to find out is to visit your local or look at their website.
 So do check out what is going on at your library and join up while you’re there.
 You’ll probably just need some ID and proof of address.

 1. Borrow free books